Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Conclusions

 \section{Conclusions}

-In this paper, we developed a constrained hybrid approach for predicting methane emissions and concentrations jointly.
-Our model formulation was based on learning the atmospheric methane concentrations using data obtained from weather monitoring stations subject to some physical constraints based on atmospheric dispersion models.
-We use a parameterized model to learn both, methane concentrations and the unknown functions in the constraints.
+In this paper, we developed a hybrid machine learning approach for predicting methane emissions and concentrations jointly.
+Our model formulation was based on learning the atmospheric methane concentrations using data obtained from weather monitoring stations subject to atmospheric dispersion models.
+We use a recurrent neural network style formulation to learn both, methane concentrations and the unknown functions in the constraints.
 Our input dataset included measurements from weather monitoring stations located within 4 km of active OSTPs and emission data obtained from solving different methanogenesis models.
-While our proposed framework can predict long term dynamics of concentrations and emissions as depicted in our simulations, there are some limitations that one must keep in mind while using this model.
-First, as discussed previously, the physical constraint may never be exactly satisfied.
-Secondly, due to absence of data regarding other methane emission sources (such as wetlands, industry emissions, etc.) our framework is limited to the sources selected for training (OSTPs in this study).
+Along with providing accurate forecasts for CH$_4$ emissions and concentrations, our model results indicated significant emissions from both active and abandoned OSTPs, suggesting atleast three times underestimation in existing official reports.
+Our results using the proposed approach were consistent with existing estimates and outperformed other classical machine learning approaches.
 As a part of future work, we plan to incorporate sources from all the wind directions into the framework by either using additional constraints based on existing mathematical models of various methane sources or by incorporating aspects of remote sensing to gather data of methane emissions around the OSTPs.